prototypefund/Digital_Bargeld-docs/example-essay-store.rst

 In step 2, the `taler-execute-contract` event has the following parameters:

 * `H_contract`: hash of the contract that was restored
 * `payment_url`: The internal URL `/pay?H_contract=...` of the essay store, will set the server-side session state for the article associated with the contract hash on successful coin deposit.
-When the contract is fetched, the contract hash is associated with the article name in the server-side session state.
+The contract hash is associated with the article name in the server-side session state when the contract is restored.
 * `offer_url`: Link to a teaser page (`/teaser?name=...`), which also contains a link to the article page, without the `tid` parameter.